codewarrier/codewarrier.github.io/content/posts/project-rhythm.md

 ### Making do without an additional Wifi Chip (Save $10)

-We need the current time only when manage a schedule (feeding timings and feeding count for my puppy), so it makes sense to send the current time along with the schedule via Bluetooth
+We need the current time only when managing a schedule (feeding timings and feeding count for my puppy), so it makes sense to send the current time along with the schedule via Bluetooth.

 Moreover, wifi requires another setup of SSID and Password via Bluetooth.
 Adding a wifi chip just to get time information from NTP is an overkill.

 ### Retaining time during power off

 I bought a RTC DS3231 from Amazon.
 It takes a rechargeable LR2032 as power backup for DS3231.
 However it seems unreliable in keeping time when powered off.
-For all practical purposes, I am going to keep this connected to wall power as much as possible.
+In order to be practical, I am going to keep this connected to wall power as much as possible.

 ![DS3231 Connection](/images/IMG_1474.jpg)